Anomaly Enforced Gaplessness and Symmetry Fractionalization for $Spin_G$ Symmetries: Anomaly Enforced Gaplessness for Symmetries

 Let us be more precise about the meaning of the above statement.
 Consider a $4$-dimensional unitary TQFT coupled to a $Spin_G$-bundle: i.e. a $4d$ unitary TQFT with $Spin_G$-structure.
-Let us consider the Hilbert space on the boundary of $S^2\times D^2$: $\CH[\partial(S^2\times D^2)]=\CH[S^2\times S^1]$.
-This Hilbert space is generated by the set of local operators, line operators wrapping $S^1$, and surface operators wrapping $S^2$.
+Let us consider the Hilbert space on $S^2\times S^1$ which can be generated by evaluating the path integral on $S^2\times D^2$: $\CH[\partial(S^2\times D^2)]=\CH[S^2\times S^1]$.
+This Hilbert space is generated by the set of local operators and line operators wrapping $S^1$.
+Here the symmetry defect operators for $G_1$ (which are the only other non-trivial topological operators) do not generate non-trivial states in $\CH[S^2\times S^1]$ when $G_1$ is not spontaneously broken due to the fact that they have trivial linking with all operators as discussed in the previous section as discussed in Section \ref{sec:lemma} (see \cite{Cordova:2019bsd,Cordova:2019jqi} for more details).

 In terms of symmetries, the Gluck twist can be restated as a twist by $(-1)^F$ in the $S^2$ direction along the $S^1$.
 Because of this, $\widehat{\CT}$ will only act non-trivially on states that transform as a spinor on the $S^2$ factor.
 The operators that are acted on non-trivially by the twist are the local operators and the line operators wrapping the $S^1$.